 Organiser FAQs

-We are most passionate about enabling residents who do not consider themselves ‘arty’ to feel safe and un-judged enough to create a window display.
-To encourage those who feel invisible to participate.
+We are passionate about enabling those who do not consider themselves ‘arty’ to feel safe and un-judged enough to create a window display.
+We encourage those who feel invisible to participate.

 Organising a Wanderland

-Of course you can, we are glad we inspired you to brighten your neighbourhood, but please don’t use our name, films or images due to trademarks and copyrights.
+Of course you can, it’s FREE, we are glad we inspired you to brighten your neighbourhood.

 The festival is for your community and it’s up to you.
-If your neighbourhood would find it easier to feel safe around a theme, then it could be a good idea.
-We strongly recommend that you find a time that is not in competition with existing festivals, this is due to people being busy/having expectations around the artistic skill needed to make displays.
+If your neighbourhood would find it easier to make their magic around a theme, then it could be a good idea.

 Some communities already have Christmas festivals in their areas, and create a Wanderland alongside.
 Some communities have chosen to hold Remembrance Day Wanderlands and tie-in with other special national festivals and holidays.

-Absolutely and we offer fundraising support and advice in our Toolkits.
+Absolutely and we offer fundraising support and advice in our Deluxe Toolkit.

 Timings